 In 1947, when Dana-Farber Cancer Institute founder Sidney Farber, MD, set out to find a drug treatment for childhood leukemia, cancer treatment took two forms – surgery to cut out cancerous masses, and radiation therapy to burn them out.
 Cancers that couldn’t be removed or irradiated – either because of their position in the body, because … Continued

 CAR T-cell therapy, like all forms of cancer immunotherapy, seeks to sharpen and strengthen the immune system’s inherent cancer-fighting powers.
-It involves treating patients with modified versions of their own immune system T cells – white blood cells that help protect the body from disease.
-The groundbreaking therapy recently became the first of its kind … Continued
+It involves treating patients with modified versions of their own immune system T cells — white blood cells that help protect the body from disease.
+CAR T-cell therapy has been approved by the U.S. Food … Continued

 A drug called Axicabtagene ciloleucel (KTE-C19) has become the first chimeric antigen receptor (CAR) T-cell therapy approved to treat a form of cancer in adults, the Food and Drug Administration (FDA) announced today.
 The decision means the drug, known as Yescarta, can now be used for some adults with refractory aggressive non-Hodgkin lymphoma (NHL).
 The FDA ruling in … Continued